Our Lady of the Holy Cross Abbey is a Roman Catholic monastery of the Cistercian Order, following the Rule of St Benedict.

 – Saint Benedict’s Rule for Monasteries Chapter 43

-The Work of God is the liturgical and communal prayer around which the life of a monastery revolves.
-At Holy Cross Abbey, then, as in every Cistercian monastery, the monks rise long before dawn for the night Office of Vigils, followed by some hours of silent prayer and Lectio divina–Scripture and other spiritual reading, personal prayer, and meditation.
-The Office of Lauds and the offering of Mass bring an end to the “great silence and begin the day in praise of God.
+The Work of God, also known as the Divine Office, is the ancient, liturgical, and communal prayer around which the life of a monastery revolves.
+At Holy Cross Abbey, then, as in every Cistercian monastery, the monks rise long before dawn for the night Office of Vigils, followed by some hours of silent prayer and Lectio divina.
+The Office of Lauds and the offering of Mass bring an end to the “great silence” and begin the day in praise of God.
 After the morning’s work and simple noon meal the Meridian provides an hour for rest or reading, followed by Mid-Day Prayer and the afternoon’s work or study.
 The monks’ day comes to a close with the evening Office of Vespers, a light supper, and a time of quiet before the community’s final prayer together, the Office of Compline.
 Then, as the monks retire, the silence of the night begins, deepening that stillness they observe throughout the day.